Joint Estimation of Properties of the Lunar Subsurface and Galactic Foregrounds with LuSEE-Night: Results

 The posterior distributions for the seven model parameters ($\epsilon_{r, top}, \epsilon_{r, bottom}, L, \beta, \gamma, k_1, k_2$) sampled by the PMC algorithm are shown and described in Figure~\ref{fig:corner_plot} and Table~\ref{tab:results}.
 We find that the PMC algorithm converges to a posterior distribution which comfortably encompasses the true input parameters.

-Although correlations clearly identifiable in the joint posterior distributions shown in Figure~\ref{fig:corner_plot}, all of the parameters that describe the subsurface and foregrounds are well-constrained within the assumed settings.
-The posteriors for these parameters are approximately Gaussian, with standard deviations noted in Table~\ref{tab:results}.
+Although correlations are clearly identifiable in the joint posterior distributions shown in Figure~\ref{fig:corner_plot}, all of the parameters that describe the subsurface and foregrounds are well-constrained within the assumed settings.
+The posteriors for these parameters are approximately Gaussian, with 95\% high density intervals noted in Table~\ref{tab:results}.

 The subsurface parameters ($\epsilon_{r, top}$, $\epsilon_{r, bottom}$, $L$) exhibit moderate positive correlations, as each contributes to shaping the antenna–surface coupling and the resonance structure of the measured spectrum.
 Similarly, the foreground spectral parameters, $\beta$ and $\gamma$, are positively correlated, since both influence the slope and curvature of the foreground spectrum.